tsstrickland1/bubble_mcp/README.md

 1. **"Cannot find data type"**: Ensure your Bubble app has the Data API enabled
 2. **"Authentication failed"**: Check your API token is correct and has appropriate permissions
 3. **"Privacy rule violation"**: Your API token may not have access to certain data types
-4. **Claude Desktop not connecting**: Ensure the path in config is absolute and the server is built
+4. **MCP client not connecting**: Ensure the path in config is absolute and the server is built

 ### Debug Mode